 Responding to Individual Privacy Rights

-ADOPTREPORTING A PRIVACY AND OR SECURITY BREACH
+REPORTING A PRIVACY AND OR SECURITY BREACH

 Purpose

 This procedure establishes the required reporting of alleged or actual privacy and/or security breaches.
 As a contracted Business Associate of covered entities, we are required to report breaches of unsecured protected health information in accordance with privacy and security regulations.
 Additionally, many states have data breach notification laws that require covered entities to report incidents and notify affected individuals.